π Welcome

 - Wind turbines spin at a high speed naturally, making them directly compatible with generators.

-- A generator uses electrical energy to create mechanical energy.
+- A generator converts electrical energy into mechanical energy.

 - The rotor is the stationary part of a generator.